Lion Foundation

 How does Lion Foundation spend its money?

 Lion Foundation directs 95% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Lion Foundation tax-deductible?